Feeling like a wanker for not getting invited to the wedding?

 And if YOU have additional info on this topic that you'd like to share, please feel free to include it in the comments section.

-What a pleasure it was to interview longtime writer pal Matt Hoverman for my latest CFR column.
+What a pleasure it was to interview longtime writer pal Matt Hoverman for my latest column for The Clyde Fitch Report.
 Matt is a writer in children's animated TV and has been for a number of years now.
 Also an accomplished playwright, Matt has the kind of positive outlook that got him to the successful place he is today, despite facing some tough rejections along the way.

 I hope you find him as much of an inspiration as I do!